SharePoint/sp-dev-docs/docs/features/groupify/groupify-csom.md

 ## CSOM code example

-The following example shows how to create a __Microsoft.Online.SharePoint.TenantAdministration.Tenant__ object and call the __GetAllTenantThemes__ method to return a list of themes.
+The following example shows how to create a __Microsoft.Online.SharePoint.TenantAdministration.Tenant__ object and call the __CreateGroupForSite__ method to return a list of themes.

 > [!NOTE]
 > * The URL used to create the context object includes the _-admin_ suffix, because **TenantAdministration** methods work with the admin site.